gh0stzk/dotfiles/README.md

 # BSPWM | Polybar themes collection with Theme Selector

-## Puedes leer esta pagina en español [AQUI](INICIO.md)

 ## 🌿 Information
 My version of gh0stzk's bspwm theme

 ## :book: Wiki
-I already started writing the [**Wiki**](https://github.com/gh0stzk/dotfiles/wiki), you should give it a read.
+ You definitally should give the [**Wiki**](https://github.com/gh0stzk/dotfiles/wiki) a read.
 If it is your first time with a WM, you may be interested in reading [First steps after installing the dotfiles](https://github.com/gh0stzk/dotfiles/wiki/Firsts-steps-after-installing) or maybe read [frequently asked questions and answers](https://github.com/gh0stzk/dotfiles/wiki/Questions---Answers).

 ## Info
 <img src="https://github.com/edwark43/dotfiles/assets/97860398/bf9610b2-bb06-473f-8182-1ae743841c7a" alt="Linux Fetch" align="right" width="450">